SophieSnoww/search-and-download/README.md

 ### Installation

 Because of a weird quirk in the main dependency, `youtube-dl-exec`, the `python` command must be available on your machine (not `py`, not `python3`).
 If it isn't, `bin-version-check-cli` will throw an error, preventing you from installing anything in the first place.
 As far as I can tell, there's no easy solution to this, but I'd like to get it fixed soon.
-For fixes, see [Fixing the Python Thing](#fixing-the-python-thing).
+For fixes in the meantime, see [Fixing the Python Thing](#fixing-the-python-thing).

 Then, all you need to do is run